 - You can have an app for your businesses without the high-end customer development required.

-There are some caveats to making this technology work, such as optimising your website for speed, but once you have the content downloaded onto the phone, they function just like any ordinary app.
+There are some caveats to making this technology work, such as optimising your website for speed, but once you have the content downloaded onto the phone, it functions just like any ordinary app.

 Responsive web design all but killed the need for an app – and a lot of people already have too many apps on their phones.
-However, the push messaging and ability to build your own community via an app makes the technology a growing trend in 2023.
+However, the push messaging and ability to build your community via an app make the technology a growing trend in 2024.

-Video Marketing and Story-Driven Content Will Keep Growing
+Video Marketing, Story-Driven Content and Live Streaming Will Keep Growing

 Video content is a huge component of any online marketing plan and marketing messages, especially if you’re attempting to build your empire on the internet.

 If your business isn’t currently using video marketing, try to get moving on it this year.
-As you saw above, YouTube is the second-highest social media channel by the end of 2022.
+As you saw above, YouTube will be the second-highest social media channel by the end of 2023.

 Services are brought to life by using video.